 Anne from Zephyr Hill wrote me a beautiful thank you letter when I answered a little question she had on the TOTS Facebook party.
-Through that initial conversation our friendship grew and I offered her to review our diapers, which in hindsight, I should have done a long time ago.
+Through that initial conversation our friendship grew and I offered her to review our diapers.

 Maria from Change-Diapers.com wrote such a heart-felt post about Lil Helper even before we mailed anything from our end.
 We were thrilled then and I still remember that gesture.
 (I had pitched Maria to review our products.)